tddfellow/tddfellow.github.io/source/_posts/2016-09-18-introducing-test-doubles.markdown

 And if you do have to use your own custom mocks, please, write tests for them, since they can have a lot of logic inside of them.

 And, finally, `Fake` - is a test double providing a simpler implementation used in the tests instead of the real thing.
-Good example is an in-memory database gateway, that behaves the same way the real one would, but it stores all the data in the memory.
+A good example is an in-memory database gateway, that behaves the same way the real one would, but it stores all the data in the memory.
 A very simple example:

 ```javascript
 function FakeDatabase() {